compassion, collaboration & cooperation iN transistion

 20th century but is ill suited to the kinds of fundemental problems we face now.

-science that came to dominate physics in the 1940's.
-This style is pragmatic and
+of doings cience that came to dominate physics in the 1940's.
+This style is

-Werner Heisenberg, Erwin Schrodinger and other 20th century revolutionaries did
+Schrodinger and other 20th century revolutionaries did science.

 Their work arose from deep thought on the most basic questions